idleworx/blockchain-developer-bootcamp-final-project/README.md

 As a result, I didn't end up implementing the ```enter()``` function which would have handled the determination of which renter, out of multiple renters within a 30 day period, would be allow to enter 'today' for example.

-**Limitations**
-- only a landlord can list a property for rent
-- a landlord has to pay a listing fee to list a property
-- a renter can rent a property by paying the rental fee
-- a renter can't rent a previously rented property
-- a property must exist to be rented

 ## How it works